-For Communication, language and literacy journeys and mathematic journeys, whole school marking policy is followed i.e. Tickled Pink, Green for Growth etc. (see whole school marking policy).
-The expectation for Nursery 2 and Reception is one adult led focus activity a week.
+For Communication, language and literacy journeys and mathematic journeys, whole school marking policy is followed i.e. Tickled Pink to celebrate success and acknowledge specific achievement, Green for Growth to specifically move children on in learning etc. (see whole school marking policy).
+The expectation for Reception children is as per school expectations i.e. adult led sessions for reading, phonics, maths and appropriate adult led activities in continuous provision.
+Expectations for Nursery children will be dependent on sessions attended but would encompass adult led reading, phonics maths and communication and language activities.
 For learning journeys we use a colour coded system to support the tracking and monitoring of progress e.g.

-1 0 0

 0-11 months

 8-20 Months

 16-26 Months

 22-36 Months

 30-50 Months

 40-60 Months

 ELG

 + Exc ELG